geotools/geotools/docs/developer/procedures/supported.rst

 1. The first step is to rate your module:

-   Gold Star Quality Assurance Check

-2. The second step is to ensure you meet the standard set for the release:

-   * GeoTools 2.3 - just rate your module
-   * GeoTools 2.4 - three stars are required to be included
+   :doc:`check`

-   * GeoTools 2.5 - four stars are required
+2. GeoTools 2.5 and onward expects four stars for a supported module.

 3. Create a Module Matrix page: